HRogers97/Permutations-and-Combinations/README.md

+# Permutations and Combinations
-Both of these classes contain two functions:
+Contains two classes Permuter and Combiner.
+Both of these classes take in a collection of elements and find permutations/combinations within those collections.
+These classes contain two functions:

 ### generateAll()
 This will return a list of all permutations/combinations found in the collection of elemnts